-AllianzGI cannot support the election of a director convicted of crime or misconduct and will abstain on re-election of directors under investigation for civil or criminal offenses.
+AllianzGI cannot support the election of a director convicted of crime or misconduct.
+We evaluate the reelection of directors under investigation for civil or criminal offenses on a case-by-case basis and usually abstain on their re-election.

 AllianzGI is concerned that non-voting directors, or censors, can have considerable influence on the board while not being directly accountable to shareholders.
 Censors should be appointed only in the event of exceptional and temporary circumstances and if their presence adds significant value in terms of board composition and board functioning.